empsp/xmlslurper/README.md

 6. Read all elements that are descendants of the given element (wildcard `**`).
 7. Read n-th/all n-th elements with respect to capabilities above.

-All of the above will return nodes together with their parent nodes.
+All of the above will return nodes, each having a reference to it's parent.
 This way, the developers have the possibility to deduce where the node is placed within the descendants tree of the XML document.

 Additionally the library ensures that: